heggy231/Veganista/README.md

 ### Version 2.0
-* Send users daily reminders through text to intake daily supplements of Vitamin B-12 and Nutritional Yeast through the Twilio API
+* Send users daily reminders through text to intake daily supplements of Vitamin B-12 and Nutritional Yeast through the Twilio API.
+* Use React to make graphs more dynamic and allow users to view their past progress over a week or month.
+* Allow users to add in their number of servings along with each meal.